What is the Law of Attraction? Is it Biblical?

 It is the belief that humans can attract negative or positive energy or circumstances into existence by their thoughts and by the words they speak.
 In other words: “like attracts like”.

 For example, if we speak positive words and have positive thoughts, then the universe will respond by giving us positive results.
 However, if we speak negative words and have negative thoughts, then the universe will respond by giving us negative results.

 The Law of Attraction concept is interchangeably used with other terms such as “positive confessions”, “positive affirmations”, “name it and claim it”, “making declarations”, “karma” or “visualization”.

-Therefore the Law of Attraction claims that as humans we are able to create our own reality of what we want and what we desire by simply practicing the principles of speaking positive words and having positive thoughts which are in sync with our specific desires or dreams or wants.
+Therefore the Law of Attraction claims that as humans we are able to create our own reality of what we want and what we desire by practicing various New Thought techniques including the principles of speaking positive words and having positive thoughts which are in sync with our specific desires or dreams or wants.

 So according supporters of the Law of Attraction – anyone who diligently practices its new thought concepts can become whoever they want to be; they can have whatever they dream of having; they can accomplish whatever they want and they can create whatever reality of life they desire.

 However, is the Law of Attraction supported by the Bible?

 The Law of Attraction has its roots and history embedded in occultism, the New Age movement and also Buddhism.

 The term “Law of Attraction” first appeared in a book written by Russian occultist Helena Blavatsky in 1877 in a book called Isis Unveiled.